HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 - Email marketing with A/B testing (on paid tiers)

-- Marketing Hub integration — this is where HubSpot really shines; the CRM and marketing tools share data natively
+- Marketing Hub integration — this is where HubSpot really stands out; the CRM and marketing tools share data natively

 - ChatSpot AI for natural language CRM queries and content drafting